On the 17th of October 2018, John introduced the Local Government (Fixed Charges) Amendment Bill into Parliament.

 Retirement villages house some of our community's most vulnerable people.
-These people have worked their entire life, and do not deserve to be unfairly treated.
+These people have worked their entire lives and do not deserve to be unfairly treated.
 I commend the bill to the chamber.